Advice > Consulting

 These questions can be quite specific, so you need to have a lot of details ready for your stories, more than you’ll be able to use.

 Remember, quality is more important than quantity.
-For instance, you may have been president and captain of various clubs at university, but simply listing them all won’t really show the interviewer that you have strong leadership skills.
+For instance, you may have been president and captain of various clubs at university, but simply listing them all won’t really show the interviewer that you have strong inclusive leadership skills.

-You’d be better off taking one example of something you did during your time at university that showed true leadership and develop it into a detailed story with enough depth to stand up to ten minutes of scrutiny.
+You’d be better off taking one example of something you did during your time at university that showed true leadership and developing it into a detailed story with enough depth to stand up to ten minutes of scrutiny.

-3.5 Tip #5: give just enough context
+3.5 Give just enough context

 A lot of candidates spend too much time setting the context.
 You should only give the minimum context needed to understand the problem and the solution in your story.
 Nothing more.
 A good test here is to make sure you don’t spend more than 30 seconds on this part of your story.
 Let’s look at an example.

 Too much context: “The example I am going to give you dates back to two years ago when I was in my third year of university.
 I was playing for the football team, and we had just had a fantastic season.
-At the end of every season there is always a tournament to determine who is going to win the championship in the region where my university is.
+At the end of every season, there is always a tournament to determine who is going to win the championship in the region where my university is.
 Not all universities get to go there.
 Only the best ones do.
 The first few games we played went really well.
 Throughout the tournament, we managed to maintain our performance.
 Finally, after 3 very tough games, we managed to make it to the finals.”

 Right amount of context: “Two years ago, I made it to the championship finals with my university football team.
 The story I am going to tell you relates to that final game which was the most important one in the season.”